jaydevshelat/trial/README.md

 - [x] Follow the detailed steps listed on https://github.com/marvis/pytorch-yolo2.
 High Level steps with some important notes and changes :
   - Perform detection on Static Image File(s)
   - Perform detection on Video
-    - **NOTE** The Git page talks about doing it on Webcam
+    - **NOTE** The origianl code is assuming presence of a webcam
-    - However, Our code is modified to work on an .mp4 video file (any other video file format that is accepted by OpenCV would also work)
+    - However, the patch modifies the code to work on an .mp4 video file (any other video file format that is accepted by OpenCV would also work)
-    - The code modification for this was done in demo.py : line `cap = cv2.VideoCapture('./data/office-parkour-caps.mp4')` . *IMP* : Please replace the video file path with as avialable on Your system.
+      - File name "demo.py" : line `cap = cv2.VideoCapture('./data/office-parkour-caps.mp4')`
+      - *IMP* : Please replace the video file path as avialable on Your system
   - Perform training on local computer
-    - This may or may not work on local computer - depend on computer hardware capability (RAM, GPU availability, etc.)
+    - This may or may not work on local computer - depends on computer hardware capability (RAM, GPU availability, etc.)

 ---
 #### Online Resources and Links